 A person already suffering from glaucoma or blindness has to cope with living with this new disability, but it does not mean they have to lose their independence.
-This is where home care agencies like Homewatch CareGivers can help enormously.
-A study in Optometry and Vision Science found that older adults with glaucoma suffered more falls that resulted in an injury.
-But with the assistance of a professionally-trained caregiver, a person with glaucoma can continue living in their home while still staying safe.
+A study found that older adults with glaucoma suffered more falls that resulted in an injury.
+But with the assistance of a professionally-trained or family caregiver, a person with glaucoma can continue living in their home while still staying safe.

 The Mayo Clinic also recommends that people with glaucoma eat a healthy diet, because some vitamins and nutrients can help improve vision.
 While a healthy diet won’t prevent glaucoma from worsening, there are some foods to avoid.
 High amounts of caffeine can increase eye pressure and so can drinking too much of any liquid at one time – it’s best to space fluids out frequently over the day.
 Exercise may also reduce eye pressure for some forms of glaucoma.

 Perhaps most importantly, people with developing glaucoma should not ignore it.
 The Glaucoma Research Foundation (www.glaucoma.org) encourages everyone to talk about it.
 If you want to learn more, you can request a free educational booklet.